garagehive/garagehive.github.io/docs/garagehive-processing-a-vehicle-inspection-estimate.md

 >
 > After confirming the checklist, change the **Process Status** on the checklist to **Completed**, so as archive the checklist card.

-### Add Items and labour to the VIE and change status
+### Add items and labour to the VIE and change status
- From the role centre, you can check the status tiles of the vehicle inspection estimate:
+From the role centre, you can check the status tiles of the vehicle inspection estimate.

 ![](media/garagehive-vie-awaiting-action.png)